wheremyfoodat/felix86/README.md

 ## Compatibility
 felix86 is in the very early stages of development and does not support AArch64.

+A compatibility list can be found here: https://github.com/felix86-emu/compatibility-list/issues

 If you need a more mature x86-64 userspace emulator, consider using one of these: